Everything You Need to Know About Mercedes Benz E320

 The check engine light of my Mercedes Benz E320 is always on.
 Is it okay to reset it?
 What could be the pros and cons of resetting the check engine light?

-The check engine light is part of the warning mechanism of your car.
+The check engine light is part of the warning system of your car.
 It is connected to your vehicle's on-board computer.
 If it lights up, then that means that the computer has recorded a fault code.
 This fault code must be read in order to accurately pinpoint the specific problem of your car to facilitate correct repair.
 You may call your dealer if they can read the fault codes for you for free to save on cost.
 Now, if you will reset the Check Engine Light before having the codes read, then you are jeopardizing your own safety.
 You will also cause great damage to your car since important repairs would not be made.

 My car is vibrating like crazy when I am driving.
 What could be causing this?